MACE-App/MACE/README.md

 ## Community & Feedback

 M.A.C.E. is a **community-driven project**.
 I personally work with STIGs, so many features were built around that workflow but I want this app to work for everyone.
 Whether you're using CIS, NIST 800-53, CMMC, or something else entirely, your input matters.

+> **Note:** While community feedback drives the roadmap, the source code is not public and may remain that way.
+See [Status](#status) for context.
+Bug reports, feature requests, and discussion are still very welcome via the channels below.

 **I'd love to hear from you:**
 - What compliance frameworks do you use?